T32 training program in Molecular and Systems Toxicology

 niehs-logo

-“The T32 program has allowed me to present my research at several meetings where I have been able to improve my overall communication skills, expand my network and discover new collaborations within and outside the toxicology field.
-I look forward to the continued opportunities to build my network and expertise under this T32 award.”
+“The T32 program has supported me in the progression of my research, development of my science communication skills, and networking at conferences I wouldn't normally attend.
+I look forward to the continued opportunities to build my collaborations and expertise under this T32 award.”

 Colin Anderson – currently a Postdoctoral Research Fellow at the Buck Institute for Research on Aging